-You’ve begun the keto diet and are enjoying some results.
+You’ve begun the keto diet and are enjoying some results, but what gives with insomnia?

 Inconsistent sleeping patterns can be an unfortunate byproduct of the keto diet, so don’t be surprised if you find that you’re having trouble falling asleep or staying asleep.